Average Weight For Men For (2026)

 3. “BMI Tells the Full Story”

 While BMI is a useful guideline, it doesn’t distinguish between fat and muscle.
-Athletes or men with higher muscle mass may have a BMI in the “overweight” range but remain perfectly healthy.
+Athletes or men with higher muscle mass may have a BMI in the “Thick” range but remain perfectly healthy.

 4. “Weight Loss Is Just About Dieting”